 – Provide an intensive therapy program: A week or two offers a great opportunity to implement an intensive therapy experience, aiming for 5-6 times a day.

 This could be something you design using input from your child’s therapist or books like The Out-of-Sync Child Has Fun, Revised Edition: Activities for Kids with Sensory Processing Disorder; or a more formal program like The Wilbarger Deep Pressure (brushing) Protocol to address defensiveness (only if instructed by an occupational therapist) or a DIR/Floortime program, involving play periods of 20-30 minutes designed to facilitate communication and socialization.

-3. Planning for 2013: Take a little time to review what has worked for this past year and what hasn’t.
+3. Planning for the New Year: Take a little time to review what has worked for this past year and what hasn’t.
 Think about your goals, wishes, and dreams for your child in the coming year.
 Decide a few steps to implement that will help move towards those goals.